gzmkobe/Neural-Translation-Machine/README.md

 ## Issue

-* Including EOS token but I also used mask to force the sentence stop learning, so EOS will not be updated.
+:question: Including EOS token but I also used mask to force the sentence stop learning, so EOS will not be updated.